TheSchilk/psMCU/Doc/ProgrammingGuide.md

 interrupt will occur immediately after the current interrupt returns (or interrupts are enabled).

+Do note that there is a short window between the interrupt signal being asserted and the processor being ready to accept the next interrupt.
+Should two interrupt sources assert an interrupt within this window (or possibly even within the same clock cycle), they will only cause a single interrupt.
+Therefore, the interrupt routine should handle and clear all interrupt flags, as it is possible that only one interrupt is generated for multiple assertions.

 Registers A and B do not feature shadow registers.
 Therefore, the interrupt should stash their current value on the stack and restore it before returning.